OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 Now I explain how to update an existing deployment process to support rollbacks.

-I chose [OctoFX Sample Application](https://github.com/OctopusSamples/OctoFX) for this example because it's similar to many applications I've seen and worked on.
+I chose [OctoFX Sample Application](https://github.com/OctopusSamples/OctoFX) for this example because it's similar to many applications I see and work on.
 It has the following components:

 - SQL Server Database
 - Windows Service